 There are many ways to see San Francisco’s most iconic landmark.
 Hiking along Lands End, you are treated to a breathtaking view of the bridge with the Pacific Ocean.
 Walking on Crissy Field, the bridge becomes a backdrop with the bay.
 You can also get up close and personal at Fort Point, which is located at the foot of the bridge.

 Located in the northern town of Fort Bragg, this beach is defined by colorful glass that was created when this spot was a dump and people would dispose their glass bottles here.
-This is one of the best examples of turning someone else’s trash into a natural treasure.
+This is one of the best examples of turning someone else’s trash into a local treasure.

 This historical beach town that features the famous Hotel Del Coronado is worth taking a day trip from San Diego across the Coronado Bridge or on the ferry.
 Rent a bike and explore the spacious streets and historical homes.
 Grab a bite along Orange Avenue at Clayton’s Coffee Shop, a favorite local known for their hearty diner fare.

 Avenue of the Giants